 World Languages

-The World Languages Department at Elgin High School offers a full program of course work in the most popular foreign languages.
-French, German, Spanish, and Heritage Spanish language classes are offered at Elgin High School.
+The World Languages Department at Elgin High School offers a full program of coursework in the most popular foreign languages.
+French, IB French, German, Spanish, Heritage Spanish language, IB Spanish, and Japanese classes are offered at Elgin High School.
 All courses are two semesters per year.
-Honors distinction is offered at the third and fourth year levels of each language (except Heritage Spanish at this time).
+Honors distinction is offered at the third and fourth-year levels of each language (except Heritage Spanish at this time).

 Teachers